-Urofollitropin may be injected subcutaneously (into the fatty layer under the skin) or intramuscularly (into the muscle).
+Urofollitropin is to be injected subcutaneously (into the fatty layer under the skin) or intramuscularly (into the muscle).

-The doctor or nurse will administer the injection for you if this medicine is given intramuscularly.
+Your doctor or nurse will administer the injection for you if this medicine is to be given intramuscularly.

-If you or your caregiver had been given the proper training on the preparation and injection techniques of Urofollitropin, you or your caregiver may do the subcutaneous administration.
+If you or your caregiver had been given the proper training on the preparation and injection techniques of this medicine, you or your caregiver may do the subcutaneous administration.

-Use this medicine exactly as directed by your doctor or according to the instructions on the label.
+Use Urofollitropin exactly as directed by your doctor or according to the instructions on the label.
 Do not administer more or less than instructed by your doctor.

 Remember to rotate the injection sites.
 Do not inject into the same area all the time.
 New injection sites should be at least 1.5 inches away from the previous injection site.
 Do not inject near the navel (belly button).

-Ensure that you keep all appointments with your doctor so that you do not miss any dose.
+Ensure that you keep all appointments with your doctor so that you do not miss any doses.
 Your doctor also needs to regularly monitor your response to Urofollitropin.

-If given subcutaneously, administer the missed dose as soon as you remember.
+If you are receiving your dose subcutaneously, administer the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.